wavlake/catalog/cronjobs/publish-feeds/README.md

 This is a cronjob that updates Podcast Index with all the latest new and revised feeds since the last run.

-This job is dependent on the catalog monorepo's Prisma client and library functions.
+This job is dependent on the catalog monorepo's Prisma client.

 #### Development